Skip links

 Regulatory and Approval Challenges

-UAE authorities commonly require geotechnical reports as part of project approvals.
-Missing or inadequate soil testing documentation can delay permits, inspections, and project handover.
+UAE authorities require geotechnical reports for approvals.
+Missing documentation from soil testing UAE can delay project permits.

 How Soil Testing Reduces Project Risk